Former Wells Fargo Brokers Charles Frieda and Charles Lynch Energy Sector Losses

 Posted on Wednesday, July 10th, 2019 at 7:02 am

 Did you suffer losses due to investments with Former Wells Fargo brokers Charles Frieda (CRD# 5502319) and Charles Lynch (CRD# 3004877)?
-The duo are accused of over-concentrating securities in the speculative and high risk energy-sector in their customer account.
+The duo is accused of over-concentrating securities in the speculative and high-risk energy-sector in their customer account.
 Frieda and Lynch were partners in business at Wells Fargo.

 In December 2017, Frieda and Lynch consented to the FINRA sanction and to the entry of findings that they recommended “an investment strategy that was unsuitable for certain retail customers by recommending an over-concentration in energy-sector securities, some of which were speculative, resulting in significant customer losses.
 The findings stated that due to the speculative nature of the recommended securities, the volatility of the energy market, and the high level of concentration, this strategy exposed customers to significant potential losses.”
 FINRA found that Frieda and Lynch failed to properly consider and failed to obtain accurate customer investment profile information to determine the suitability of his over-concentration strategy and the securities they recommended as part of that strategy.
 By following Frieda and Lynch’s recommendations, the customers suffered millions of dollars in aggregate losses.